GerritCodeReview/plugins_code-owners/resources/Documentation/config-guide.md

 ### <a id="implicitApprovals">Implicit code owner approvals

 It's possible to [enable implicit approvals](config.html#pluginCodeOwnersEnableImplicitApprovals) of code owners on their own changes.
-If enabled and the uploader of a patch set is a code owner, an approval of the uploader is assumed for all owned files.
-This means if a code owner uploads a change / patch set that only touches files that they own, no approval from other code owners is required for submitting the change.
+If enabled, changes of code owners are automatically code owner approved, but only if the last patch set was uploaded by the change owner (change owner == last patch set uploader).
+This implict code owner approval covers all files that are owned by the change owner.
+This means if a code owner uploads a change that only touches files that they own, no approval from other code owners is required for submitting the change.

-If implicit approvals are enabled, paths can be exempted from requiring code owner approvals by assigning the code ownership to [all users](backend-find-owners.html#allUsers), as then any modification to the path is always implicitly approved by the uploader.
+If implicit approvals are enabled, paths can be exempted from requiring code owner approvals by assigning the code ownership to [all users](backend-find-owners.html#allUsers), as then any modification to the path is always implicitly approved by the change owner.

 **NOTE:** If implicit approvals are disabled, users can still self-approve their own changes by voting on the required label.